pawasthi961/Sattva_Curl_2022/README.md

 </p>

 <hr>
+Nature knew how to heal herself, from time immemorial.
+But now, the delicate symbiotic balance between life and nature has been disturbed.
+This imbalance arose, because nature has always been commensal, where one entity benefits and the other experiences no harm, but humans benefit at the cost of the other.
+To coexist, this relationship ought to be mutualistic.
+Since human qualities like negligence and greed have harmed nature, it has resulted in a conclusion that expresses the underlying challenge of the project : “How do we minimize humans’ responsibility to protect nature and make nature self-sovereign ?”

+Sattva does exactly this.
+It considers a park as an analogy to the biosphere.
-Sattva is a end-to-end platform that focuses on capturing and harnessing the value that a park generates.
-It converts images created or owned by the park into attractive artworks automatically.
-We make them unique by utilizing an object detection model and integrating creative styles with nature photographs using neural style transfer algorithms.
-As a result, no two photographs are ever the same.
-These artworks are turned into Non Fungible Tokens (NFTs) and sold on Opensea on behalf of the park.
+It is an end to end platform that  focuses on capturing and harnessing the value that a park generates by automatically converting images created or owned by the park into exquisite artworks.
+It then converts these artworks into NFTs and sells it on platforms like Opensea on behalf of the park.
+This helps us arrive at a mutualistic relationship, where both the entities (here, the park and the people)  benefit.
+We make the park a complete thinking organism who has a mind and a personality of her own and takes decisions on matters like reinvestment, independently.

 <hr>